HackerHansen/BuildRoyale-RoofHack/README.md

 # BuildRoyale-RoofHack
 Cheat engine thingy that lets you see through roofs in Buildroyale.io

+I threw this together in a few minutes so the GUI is kinda bad, but it's usable.

 ## Instructions:

 1.)
 Download Cheat Engine from https://cheatengine.org/